Byte Digital Themes

 How they combine

 Most CSS transitions in Dost reference var(--ease) which resolves to var(--motion-duration) var(--motion-ease).
-Changing duration or easing once propagates everywhere, except for a few performance-critical animations (lightbox zoom, slideshow) that use their own fixed timing for stability.
+Changing duration or easing once propagates everywhere.

 Cubic-spring vs cubic curve